6. Stochastic Responses#

 6.3.4.
 Moving-average representation#

 With Markov diffusions, we also have a state-dependent counterpart to a moving-average representation that is well known from linear time series models.
-The aim is represent the \(X\) processes in terms of the shock contributions at different dates and then “add up’’ all of the response across time and components of the Brownian increments.
+The aim is to represent the \(X\) processes in terms of the shock contributions at different dates and then “add up” all of the responses across time and components of the Brownian increments.

 Stack the shock-specific responses into matrices and vectors:

-Note that we form conditional expectations of time shifted stochastic responses to form the random coefficients in the moving-average representations as given by \({\mathbb E} \left( {\mathbb S}^u\Phi_{t-u} \mid {\mathfrak F}_u \right)\) and \({\mathbb E}\left( {\mathbb S}^u \Psi_{t-u} \mid {\mathfrak F}_u \right)\).
-When the responses turn out not to be stochastic, as in the case of the Remark 2 example, the conditional expectations and the shift are inconsequential.
+When the responses turn out not to be stochastic, as in the case of Example 6.4, the conditional expectations are inconsequential.
 In this case, we recover the familiar convolution formulas for moving-average representations.

 Remark 6.1

-Many empirical researchers estimate directly what macroeconomists call Jorda projections.
-These are implemented by regressing a forward sequence of a scalar process on current variable and a shock or particular interest.
-One can interpret the ambition as wanting to infer impulse responses from direct regressions of future variables on the initial ones.
-One can view the ambition as a way to measure impulse responses.
+Many empirical researchers estimate directly what macroeconomists call Jordà projections, [Jordà, 2005].
+These are implemented by regressing a forward sequence of a scalar process on current variables and a shock of particular interest.
+One can interpret the ambition as wanting to infer impulse responses from direct regressions of future variables on the initial ones, thereby measuring impulse responses.
 For instance, the aim could be to infer:

 by regressing \(X_t\) and \(Y_t\) on a measured shock of interest and including additional variables to purge some of the variation in the measured shock.
-Many applied papers will include cross terms that are pre-determined in advance of the shock to accommodate a form of nonlinearity.
+Some applied papers will include cross terms that are predetermined in advance of the shock to accommodate a form of nonlinearity.
 For this to be coherent, as our analysis makes clear, one has to think through how the nonlinearity compounds within the stochastic system.
 The shock of interest can alter other variables that in turn influence the variable of interest in future time periods.
-Our use of variational processes captures this perspective when the ambition is to measure local impacts.
+Our use of variational processes has the advantage that it captures this perspective when the ambition is to measure local impacts.